-Founded by two former estate lawyers, Epilogue is a Toronto-based company that offers simple, fast and affordable online wills.
-With Epilogue, you can create a legally binding, comprehensive will in about 20 minutes.
+Founded by two former estate planning lawyers, Epilogue is a Toronto-based company that offers simple, fast, and affordable Online Wills.
+With Epilogue, you can create a legally binding, comprehensive Will in about 20 minutes.
 Epilogue wants to make estate planning as simple as possible, so there is no confusing legal jargon, and the platform comfortably guides you through the entire process.
-You just have to answer a few questions, wait a few seconds for the will to be automatically generated, pay and print (or have the documents mailed,) then sign it according to the signing instructions that come with your will—and voila!
-You have a legal will.
+You just have to answer a series of questions, wait a few seconds for the Will to be automatically generated, pay and print (or have the documents mailed) then sign it according to the signing instructions that come with your Will—and voila!
+You have a legal Will.

 Here are some of Epilogue’s standout features:

-- 100% online: Create a will online in less than 20 minutes from your own home.
+- 100% Online: Create a Will Online in approximately 20 minutes from your own home.
 No need to visit a lawyer in person.
 The signing procedure happens offline.

-- Reliable: Epilogue’s legally-binding wills were designed by two professional estate lawyers.
+- Reliable: Epilogue’s entire process was designed by two experienced estate planning lawyers.

-- Multiple options: You can get a basic will or you can choose to include a power of attorney for property and a power of attorney for personal care.
-Both packages also allow you to select the option to create your will only (for a single person) or for you and your spouse/partner to each create your wills (for couples).
+- Multiple options: You can get a basic Will or you can choose to include a Power of Attorney for Property (POA-P) and a Power of Attorney for Personal Care (POA-PC).
+Both packages also allow you to select the option to create your documents only (for a single person) or for you and your spouse/partner to each create estate planning documents (for couples).

 - User-friendly website: The website is well designed and easy to use.
 Prompts guide you through each step of the process, and you can save and go back to where you stopped at any point.

-Epilogue has two main will versions available: a basic plan that includes a will only and another plan that includes a will plus powers of attorney.
+Epilogue has two options available: a basic plan that includes a Will only and another plan that includes a Will plus Powers of Attorney.

 - $139 per individual or $229 per couple

-- A customized will that includes your funeral and burial wishes
+- A customized Will and your funeral and burial wishes (as a separate document)

 - Can update for free at any time in the future